Spinach Artichoke Stuffed Sourdough Pretzels

 How to Make Spinach Artichoke Stuffed Sourdough Pretzels

-In a large bowl mix together the sourdough starter, honey, water, and salt.
+In a large bowl, mix together the sourdough starter, honey, water, and salt.
 Add the flour and mix until it comes together, adding more milk if needed to help it come together.
-The dough should form a rough ball, but it is still going to be a bit lose and falling apart.

 a rolled cylinder of dough

-Turn the dough out onto a lightly floured surface, and knead for 10 min.
 You should have a stiff but smooth dough in the end.
-It is tempting to skimp on the kneading but it is very important to knead the dough for the full 10 min in order to get the best end result.
+It is tempting to skimp on the kneading, but it is very important to knead the dough for the full 10 min in order to get the best end result.

 a rolled out cylinder of dough

-Place the dough in a clean bowl(you can add a little oil to the bowl to keep the dough from sticking).
 Cover with plastic wrap or a tea towel and let the dough rise at room temperature for 8-12 hours.
 I like to make mine in the evening and let it rise overnight.

 rolled out dough with filling on it

-Then get your pretzel dough and turn it out on a lightly floured surface, divide the dough into 16 equal pieces.
+Then get your pretzel dough and turn it out on a lightly floured surface.
+Divide the dough into 16 equal pieces.
 Roll each piece into a ball, kneading it slightly.

 dough with filling on it and the ends folded over

-Then one at a time, carefully roll the dough into a cylinder-shaped long rope with your hands to roughly 10-12 inches long.
+Then, one at a time, carefully roll the dough into a long, cylinder-shaped rope with your hands to roughly 10-12 inches long.

 Using a rolling pin, carefully roll the cylinder out to about 2 inches wide.
-Place a thin line of filling in the center of the cylinder, leaving roughly 1/2 on either of the filling and a 1/2 inch gap on the ends.
+Place a thin line of filling in the center of the cylinder, leaving roughly 1/2 inch on either side of the filling and a 1/2 inch gap on the ends.

 filling being rolled up in the dough

-Fold the ends over, then bring one side over the filling, tucking it under as you go then roll the pretzel closed.
+Fold the ends over, then bring one side over the filling, tucking it under as you go, then roll the pretzel closed.
 Once it is finished, gently roll the now-stuffed cylinder back and forth a couple of times on the counter to ensure that it is closed.

 Then fold the cylinder into the shape of a pretzel (pictured above) and place it on a parchment-lined baking sheet.
 Repeat with the remaining piece of dough.

 Many hands make light work here.
-Having siblings, friends or your kids help with this part is a great way to speed things up.
+Having siblings, friends, or your kids help with this part is a great way to speed things up.
 Not to mention it’s lots of fun!

 a stuffed cylinder of dough